Acce5sDenied/MCBE_Parkour_wiki/README.md

 Effect on movement: todo(def not the same as java)

 #### Honey block
-there are like 5 different effect boxes//todo\
+there are like 5 different effect boxes help helppppp//todo\
 Jumping gives `0.252` vertical acceleration, reaching `0.514` in height, with 8 ticks of airtime on flat ground.

 #### Slime block